mejk/computer-stuff/vnc-how-to-use.md

 - The connection method used here is `ssh` tunneling due to its safety.
 See, for example, [Accessing vncserver via SSH tunnels](https://wiki.archlinux.org/index.php/TigerVNC#Accessing_vncserver_via_SSH_tunnels).
 - It is assumed that the VNC server is not running (automatically started at startup).
 Here, we access the remote computer and start the service and terminate it at the end.

-## 1. Linux client Linux remote: Create an ssh tunnel from your computer to the remote computer
+## 1. Linux client, Linux remote: Create an ssh tunnel from your computer to the remote computer
   - Assuming Linux host and Linux remote computer

 **1.1 On local host: Create a tunnel between the host (your local computer) and remote computer:**